plexiondev/mcserver-discord/README.md

 ## mcserver-discord

-simple discord.py program that will look-up any java edition minecraft server using Dinnerbone's official MinecraftServer library. the info is then sent into a nicely formatted embed in the channel and message of your choosing.
+simple discord.py program that will look-up any java edition minecraft server using Dinnerbone's official mcstatus library. the info is then sent into a nicely formatted embed in the channel and message of your choosing.

+### REQUIRED LIBRARIES

+`py -m pip install discord`
+`py -m pip install mcstatus`
+`py -m pip install asyncio`

 ## init